 SNFs operate in an industry regulated 24 hours a day, seven day a week, 365 days a year.
-To demonstrate compliance, SNFs should not be allowed to demonstrate lesser importance toward infection prevention and control compliance than their GACH (e.g., acute care hospitals) counterparts.
-Administrators of SNFs perform licensed work, for their licensed facility and pursuant to an administrator license.
-Honest, candid discussion with state regulators should be a requirement for each license.
-That an administrator can terminate a visit by asserting the subjective feeling of being “bull[ied]” by a surveyor seeking information appropriately and germane to the quality of care is disingenuous.
+To demonstrate compliance, SNFs should be required to demonstrate equal, of not greater importance toward infection prevention and control compliance than their GACH (e.g., acute care hospitals) counterparts.
+Unlike GACHs, SNFs care for residents in a congregate living environment.
+Also, Administrators of SNFs perform licensed work, for their licensed facility and pursuant to an administrator license.
+Honest, candid discussion with state regulators should be a requirement for each administrator’s license.
+That an administrator can terminate a visit by asserting the subjective feeling of being “bull[ied]” by a surveyor seeking information germane to the quality of care is disingenuous.

 State regulatory agencies guide SNF leadership toward developing quality, person-centered processes.
 When communication between a facility and state agency breaks down, the most vulnerable may lose support as well as the strength of their voice.
 It is never appropriate to gamble on the lives of the frail and elderly, especially during the COVID-19 Pandemic.